FahadQasim283/CompilerConstruction/lab2/README.md

 ## Files

-- `task1.cs`: A program to validate variable names using a regex pattern.
+- `variableNameValidator.cs`: A program to validate variable names using a regex pattern.
-- `task2.cs`: A program to validate logical operators using a regex pattern.
+- `logicalOperatorFinder.cs`: A program to validate logical operators using a regex pattern.
-- `task3.cs`: A program to validate relational operators using a regex pattern.
+- `relationalOperatorFinder.cs`: A program to validate relational operators using a regex pattern.

 ---

-## task1.cs
+## variableNameValidator.cs

 This program validates variable names according to the following criteria:
 - Must start with a letter.